 Bernardine Quinn Riverside Park is a 31-acre park and home to the popular 22-acre Quinn's Pond.
 Swimming, paddleboarding, kayaking and fishing are popular activities at the park.

-Service animals welcome.
+In Bernardine Quinn Riverside Park and Quinn's Pond, service animals welcome.
 No pets per city code.

 Hours of Operation

 3150 W Pleasanton AveGet Directions

 Wondering about where to fish in Boise ponds?
 The Idaho Department of Fish & Game stocks several ponds in city parks maintained by the Boise Parks and Recreation.
 For the stocking schedule, see Idaho Fish & Game Stocking Information.